alisonmyers/alisonlouisemyers/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-I like to build almost as much as I like to learn.
+I like to build stuff and learn things. <- me

 <i><q>I take immense pleasure in both building and learning.
 The art of construction captivates me almost as much as the pursuit of knowledge.
-Whether it's creating something tangible or expanding my understanding, these two passions intertwine to shape my personal and professional journey.</q></i>
+Whether it's creating something tangible or expanding my understanding, these two passions intertwine to shape my personal and professional journey.</q></i> <- chatGPT 🤖

 The content in this portfolio is my own, but I that believe attribution is critically important.
 This portfolio wouldn't exist without: